 The future of aerospace antennas delivered

-SWISSto12 antennas leverage upon the design and manufacture freedom offered by 3D-printing to push the envelope of possible in antenna technology.
+SWISSto12 antennas leverage our technology’s inherent design and manufacturing freedom to push the envelope of possibility in antenna technology.
 The company has specialized in high-performance, innovative antennas for multiple aerospace applications.

 Monolithic feed chains

-SWISSto12’s 3D printing allows to produce feed-chains in a wide frequency range from C-band to Q-band showing outstanding RF-performance.
+SWISSto12’s 3D printing allows the production of feed-chains in a wide frequency range from C-band to Q-band showing outstanding RF-performance.
 Reduced mass and assembly time/efforts are achieved by means of clever mechanical designs and lower number of interfaces.

 - Monolithic component including diplexer, OMT-polarizer, and horn;